OpenF2/F2/README.md

 **Helping you build smarter financial applications**

-F2 is a web framework designed specifically for the financial markets.
+F2 is a web integration framework designed specifically for the financial markets.
 Its primary use is for integrating multi-party web applications into a single seamless desktop or mobile experience.
 It was created and is maintained by [Markit](http://www.markit.com).

 To get started or to learn more, visit [OpenF2.com](http://www.openF2.com).
 Follow F2 on Twitter [@OpenF2](http://twitter.com/OpenF2).